-Is caused by time lags in the computing of speeds by some types of moving radar.
+6. Batching is caused by time lags in the computing of speeds by some types of moving radar.
 If the patrol car rapidly accelerates or decelerates while measuring target speeds, the display can read higher or lower than the actual speed.